 HUMAN RIGHTS

-To ensure that adverse human rights risks can be reduced and mitigated throughout our value chain, we have set the following target regarding human rights due diligence, as part of our broader risk management processes.
+To ensure that adverse human rights risks can be reduced and mitigated throughout our value chain, we had set the following target toward 2025 regarding human rights due diligence, as part of our broader risk management processes.

 TARGET | BY 2025, 100% OF OUR VALUE CHAIN AND OWN OPERATIONS WILL HAVE A SYSTEM IN PLACE TO IDENTIFY AND MANAGE HIGH-RISK HUMAN RIGHTS ISSUES. | |